Pangoraw/Coil.jl/README.md

+> [!note]
+> The development for Coil is currently stopped.
+[Reactant.jl](https://github.com/EnzymeAD/Reactant.jl) is a more active initiative in this direction but running on the xla stack.
+>
+> In the future, the IREE runtime support of Coil can be extracted and fed with the generated code from Reactant.

 # Coil.jl

 > An experimental package to lower and execute Julia tensor operations to the IREE compiler stack using MLIR.